About

 Our Mission, Vision and Values

-Mission: We build community by providing accessible opportunities for diverse, at-risk youth who work with professional artists to create and perform original theatre productions that promote awareness, wellness and dialogue on issues facing youth.
+Mission: To build community by providing accessible opportunities for diverse youth to work with professional artists on the creation of original high-quality theatre productions to promote awareness, wellness, dialogue, and positive social change regarding issues facing youth.

-Vision: Thriving communities where youth voices are heard, valued, and respected.
+Vision: Thriving intergenerational communities where all are treated with kindness and respect.
 Artistic expression is a vehicle for meaningful social change.

 Values: Artistic Expression, Collaboration, Inclusion, Equity, Accessibility, Engagement.